Class of 2024:

 Rachel Dell (Seattle, WA), BIO, CLAS, Phi Beta Kappa, Departmental Honors in Classics [Now a Research Technician at the Fred Hutchinson Cancer Research Center in Seattle (1/20).
 At Willamette she worked as Classics Liaison at the Language Learning Center and received the 2018 Carl S. Knopf Award for her senior thesis on Lucian's True History.]

-Devne't DeGrandmont (Brentwood, CA), ARTH, clas [pursuing an MA in Museum Studies/Museology at Johns Hopkins U]
+Devne't DeGrandmont (Brentwood, CA), ARTH, clas [complete an MA in Museum Studies/Museology at Johns Hopkins U in 2022]

 Scott DuPlessis (Ocala, FL), PHIL, clas [now pursuing a fully-funded law degree at the University of Idaho]